 Besides being counted as the second most important spice, it is also considered to be a very important constituent in natural medicine worldwide and has been for thousands of years

-Ginger is one of the most traded and cultivated spice though out history.
+Ginger is one of the most traded and cultivated spice throughout history.
 It was the 1. centuries traders who exported it to Rome and Europe.
-It was a very valued spice in the roman empire.
-Unfortunately fell the popularity, when the roman empire fell.
+It was a very valued spice in the Roman empire.
+Unfortunately fell the popularity, when the Roman empire fell.

 There are many varieties of ginger grown around the world.
 But the Cochin ginger from India is by many considered to be one of the best and therefore the most valuable.

 The roots are what is used for food and natural medicine.
 But the flower is beautiful and it is traded a lot in the cut flower business.

 Even India is the have the biggest production with 683.000 tons per year, is it still necessary for India to import ginger as India is also is the biggest consumer.

 Niacin mg 0.75

 Vitamin B-6 mg 0.16

 Vitamin B-12 µg 0